 Everyone wanted a paint job.
 Not just any job, a paint job with designs on the wall.

-Barney, Tinkerbelle, Mickey Mouse, Flowers, birds, etc. were examples of the art that went on the wall of students.
+Students Barney, Tinkerbelle, Mickey Mouse, Flowers, birds, etc., were examples of the art that went on the wall.
 Everyone wanted their wall to stand out.

-How about those who drew caricatures and live portraits, or even commissioned portraits: money, my friend.
-One commissioned piece, framed and delivered cost, as much as 10,000 naira—just one piece.
+How about those who drew caricatures and live or even commissioned portraits: money, my friend.
+One commissioned piece, framed and delivered, costs as much as 10,000 naira—just one piece.

 What’s the first thought that crossed your mind when you saw this subheading?
 Let me guess.
 You wondered how you could rent a shop, get clippers, buy a large mirror, get a small generator, etc.

 That’s not what I mean.
-Let’s not forget you’re still a student; your studies are important.
+Let’s not forget you’re still a student; your studies are essential.

-Have you heard of a remote barbing salon?
-Just as the name implies, a remote barbing saloon is simply offering the services at the clients’ location.
+Have you heard of a small barbing salon?
+As the name implies, a small barbing saloon offers services at the client’s location.
 Get your Chaoba clippers and render services on the go.

 This is not the illegal procurement of a hostel.
 It’s the assistance rendered to get a hostel.

 As it is with sites, trying for hostels online is stressful.
 Everyone is logging in at the same time.
 The portal crashes and revives; it’s a cycle of chaos.